-Winlight offers proven expertise in the manufacture of high-precision plano, spherical and aspherical (on-axis, off-axis or free-form) optical components, as well as X-ray mirrors.
+Winlight Systems offers proven expertise in the manufacture of high-precision plano, spherical and aspherical (on-axis, off-axis or free-form) optical components, as well as X-ray mirrors.

-Winlight makes high value-added optical components, ranging in size from just a few millimeters to 1.5 meters.
+Winlight Systems makes high value-added optical components, ranging in size from just a few millimeters to 1.5 meters.
 Our temperature-controlled optics production plant spans some 2,200 square meters and is located in Pertuis, in the Vaucluse region of southeast France.
 We deploy both traditional and computer-controlled polishing (CCP) techniques, using both deterministic manufacturing methods (computer numerical control, or CNC) and traditional methods such as hand polishing to turn out high-quality components with minimal surface roughness down to 0.1 nm RMS.

 Our teams also use innovative technologies to make all types of optical components, including aspherical optics (on-axis, off-axis or free-form).
 One of our special areas of expertise is the production of X-ray mirrors, designed to reflect photons at a grazing angle of incidence for applications such as synchrotron experiments.